Google Sheets converter

 Convert a bank statement for Google Sheets

-Upload a statement PDF, inspect the extracted rows, and use spreadsheet-friendly data for shared review, categorization, reconciliation, and accountant handoff.
+Upload a statement PDF, inspect the extracted rows, and use spreadsheet data for shared review, categorization, reconciliation, and accountant handoff.

 Frequently asked questions

-Can I convert a bank statement for use in Google Sheets?
+Can I convert a bank statement PDF to Google Sheets?

 Yes.
-Upload the bank statement PDF, review the extracted transaction rows, then use the spreadsheet-friendly output in Google Sheets for shared review, sorting, filtering, and reconciliation.
+Upload the bank statement PDF, review the extracted transaction rows, then use the spreadsheet output in Google Sheets for shared review, sorting, filtering, and reconciliation.

 What should I check before using the data in Google Sheets?